Hire A Corgi to Speak

 Andrea Goulet, Co-Founder & CEO

-Andrea Goulet is the CEO of Corgibytes, a software development shop dedicated to maintaining and modernizing software applications.
-Don’t be fooled by her decade of marketing experience; Andrea slings some solid code.
+Andrea Goulet is the CEO of Corgibytes, a software-development shop dedicated to maintaining and modernizing software applications, and has been named by LinkedIn as one of the top 10 professionals in software under 35.
 She’s the founder of LegacyCode.Rocks and hosts a podcast dedicated to changing the way we think about legacy code.
 You may recognize her from prominent industry publications such as the First Round Review, Hanselminutes, and Developer Tea.
-Andrea keynotes frequently about building a business based on balance, empathy, and trust; the perils of the technical/non-technical divide; and the technical philosophies around working with legacy code.
+Andrea is a sought-after keynote speaker who is currently working on her first book: Becoming Technical: Build an Amazing Career in Tech Starting at Square Zero.

 - Communication Is Just as Important as Code